 Miguel Ramirez-Villa's slide-rule history page

-some history on the manufacture and marketing of slide rules
+the manufacture and marketing of slide rules

 online virtual slide rule